aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 Aspose.Slides allows you to 3D bevel effects to a shape by modifying its [ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat) properties this way:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+2. Get a slide's reference through its index.
-2. Add a shape to a slide.
+3. Add an [IShape](https://apireference.aspose.com/slides/java/com.aspose.slides/IShape) to the slide.
 3. Set your preferred parameters for the shape's [ThreeDFormat](https://apireference.aspose.com/slides/java/com.aspose.slides/ThreeDFormat) properties.
 4. Write the presentation to disk.